The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model

-In Fig.~\ref{fig:phase_diagram} we plot the phase diagram resulting from the variational solution for the parameters of WS$_2$ using $U = 60$ meV and $\eta = 1/2$ (notice that here the roles of specie $a$ and $b$ are inverted, namely $b$ is the flatter of the two bands).
-Panel (a) and (b) are maps of the filling of specie $b$ and $a$, respectively, in the space of total filling $n$ and twist angle $\t_M$.
-We focus in particular on the region inside the white dashed line, where the filling of specie $b$ is locked to unity, while the filling of specie $a$ can vary continuously with doping.
-In the same region, the quasi-particle weight $Z_b$ vanishes [panel (c)].
-Thus, this region realizes the OS Mott phase, where a lattice of localized magnetic moments coexists with itinerant electrons.
-Panel (d) shows the filling of each band for a specific twist angle $\t_M = 3$ showing that the density of the itinerant band can be tuned over a large range.
-Such a tunability has interesting implications on the possible magnetic state of the localized moments in band $a$.
-For example, the strength and sign of the RKKY interaction depends strongly on density~\cite{fischer1975magnetic}, and can therefore be tuned.
-We also note that the large phase space of the OS Mott state at high filling is not unique to WS$_2$ and appears also in our estimates for other TMD bilayers (see Supplementary materials).
+In Fig.~\ref{fig:phase_diagram} we plot the phase diagrams resulting from the variational minimization.
+Panels (a)-(d) correspond to the WS$_2$/WSe$_2$ bilayer using $U = 60$ meV and $\eta = 1/2$.
+Panel (a) and (b) are maps of the filling of species $b$ and $a$, respectively, in the space of total filling $n$ and twist angle $\t_M$.
+In this case we recall that there is another completely filled miniband below the relevant pair of overlapping minibands (see Fig.~\ref{fig:minibands}.a), therefore the total filling is given by $n = 2+n_a+n_b\,.$ We turn our focus to the region inside the white dashed line, where the filling of species $b$ is locked to unity, while the filling of species $a$ varies continuously. \footnote{One should note the regions where the densities of the different species are locked to the value $n_\tau = 2$.
+These regions correspond to a band insulator in the relevant species, where the corresponding band is completely filled with two particles per moir\'e unit cell.} In the same region, we find that the quasiparticle weight $Z_b$ vanishes [panel (d)].
+Thus, this region is identified as the OSM phase, where a lattice of localized magnetic moments coexists with itinerant electrons.
+Panel (c) shows the filling of each band for a specific twist angle $\t_M = 3^\circ$ showing that the density of the itinerant band can be tuned over a large range inside the OSM phase.

-On the other hand, for large enough twist angles ($\t_M \gtrsim 3.5$) the OS Mott state disappears.
-This is mainly because the ratio of interaction to band-width shrinks with increasing $\t_M$.
-However, we also note that $\D \bar \e \equiv \bar \e_a-\bar\e_b$ depends on $\t_M$, which also affects the phase-space volume of the OS Mott state.
+In panels (e)-(h) we plot the results for MoS$_2$/MoSe$_2$ using $U = 40$ meV and $\eta = 1$.
+Panels (e) and (f) are maps of the filling of species $a$ and $b$, respectively.
+Note that in this case the total density is simply $n = n_a+n_b$ Panels (g) and (h) are the quasiparticle weights of bands $a$ and $b$, respectively.
+Here we identify two OSM phases, one where band $a$ is locked in a Mott state (OSM$_a$) and one where band $b$ is locked in the Mott state (OSM$_b$).
+Additionally, at $n = 2$ there is a Mott state of both species, which is expected to have an approximate SU(4) symmetry~\cite{keselman2020dimer,keselman2020emergent,wu2019topological,zhang2021su4}.